 See also our article on the Best Multi-Modulation Pedals.

-To facilitate your search, we organize our list by feature, size, and cost!
+To facilitate your search, we organized our list by feature, size, and cost!

 Originally created as an attempt to simulate a sonic effect audible when similar sounds with almost identical pitches are played at once (like voices in a choir), the chorus effect has slowly taken a little bit of a life of its own, morphing into a “character” effect that adds a liquid quality to any sound, and that’s particularly effective in “opening up” mono sounds in stereo.